This post may contain affiliate links. Click for complete disclosures.

 - Add meat. - You can add diced ham or leftover diced turkey to add some texture and protein.

-- Add vegetables. - Up the vegetables; adding some carrots or peas will add some visual interest and extra flavor.
+- Add vegetables. - Up the vegetables; adding carrots or peas will add visual interest and extra flavor.

 - You could even add both and make this an easy gluten-free casserole the whole family will eat up.